bherrmann7/explainer/README.md

 Transform an input file (doc.edn) file into a web page (docs/index.html)

-The input can include; html, hiccup, plantUML diagrams or dot files.
+The input can include;
-When plantUML or dot files are referenced, a png is generated.
+      html
+      hiccup
+      plantUML diagrams
+      dot files.
+      ...

 # Usage and Example: